Make Your Own Soap Without Lye (You’ll See What I Mean)

 - Grate 8 ounces of the soap base (two regular size bars.)
 A cheese grater works well, as does a salad shooter.
 A food processor also works.

-- Heat on low setting in a double boiler or crock pot.
+- Heat on low in a double boiler or crock pot.
 You can also place in oven-safe pot and heat in the oven at lowest setting.
 Stir frequently to avoid burning.
 This can take anywhere from 15 minutes to an hour.

 - When soap is liquefied, remove from heat.
 It will be somewhat lumpy and translucent.